-Constitutional Amendment for census change on November ballot
+Constitutional amendment for census change on November ballot

 Schwab says the second count is only done in Kansas.

 “We want to be like the rest of the country,” said Schwab.
-“And if this changes we not only save the state money, but we can get the numbers to legislators more quickly.
+“And if these changes, we not only save the state money, but we can get the numbers to legislators more quickly.
 And it gives us the opportunity to give the numbers to lawmakers quicker so they can move forward with redistricting.”